Spa Valley Railway » Family Events

 Class 33 D6566 – Courtesy of the Diesel Electric Preservation Group (DEPG)

 D6566 worked mixed traffic on the SR for 34 years until withdrawal in 1995.
-After a two-year period in storage, it was condemned as surplus to requirements in 1997.
+After two years in storage, it was condemned as surplus to requirements in 1997.
 Acquired almost immediately by one of the D&EPG founder members, the locomotive arrived at Williton in May 1997.
 The locomotive first worked a train on the West Somerset Railway in October of that year, marking the first use of a (subclass) Class 33/0 in preservation.

 The Cuckoo Line Gala

-We're planning to operate one of our most interesting timetables in years, incorporating early morning and late evening services with the following locomotives (plus more to be announced):
+We're planning to operate one of our most interesting timetables in years, incorporating early morning and late evening services with the following locomotives:

 The Wealdsman Rail Tour